goldtreefrog/phonetic-spelling-api-capstone/README.md

 *   CSS
 *   JavaScript
 *   jQuery
-*   The app uses AJAX JSON calls to the <a href="">Datamuse</a> API to check spellings and return suggestions for misspelled words.
+*   The app uses AJAX JSON calls to the [LanguageTool](https://languagetool.org/api) API to check spellings and return suggestions for misspelled words.
 *   The app uses AJAX JSON calls to the [Responsive Voice](http://www.convert-unix-time.com/api) Open Platform API to translate written text to speech and return voice output.

 ## Responsive